Homemade slow cooker apple butter made using applesauce.

 This slow cooking process allows the flavors to meld and intensify, giving your apple butter that irresistible taste and aroma.

+Three.
 Stir Occasionally

 During the cooking process, it’s a good idea to give your apple butter a stir every hour or so.